This listing expired on November 30, 2023. Please contact email@example.com for any updated information.

 Recent field surveys have come up with hundreds of newly discovered archaeological sites in south of Portugal.

-With this field school project we aim to do an archaeological excavation in Anta 4 do Freixo (4th Dolmen of Freixo), a Megalithic funerary tombstone built during the Neolithic period, around the 4ºth millennium b.c.e.
+With this field school project we aim to do an archaeological excavation in Anta 4 do Freixo (4th Dolmen of Freixo), a Megalithic funerary tombstone built during the Neolithic period, around the middle of the 4ºth millennium b.c.e.

-With you as our latest crew member, we are going to dig this pre-historic monument in order to better understand the lives of the neolithic communities through the lens of how they built their funerary structures.
+With you as our latest crew member, we are going to dig this pre-historic monument in order to better understand the lives of the neolithic communities that built/used this structure through the lens of how they deposed their deceased.

 Period(s) of Occupation: Neolithic / Megalithism